hellicott/IntermediateCSharp/README.md

 ```

 This allows you to use any number as a multiplier, including a variable.

-It might be less readable, however, as you have to unnderstand the code rather than a nicely named function.
+It might be less readable, however, as you have to understand the code rather than a nicely named function.

-Another option would be to use a local function:
+Another option would be to use a local function (a function declared within another function):
 ```
 def doSomething()
 {